kaitanie/tursas/README.md

-The loose object format bare repository created using this storage engine is compatible with the Git command line tools and at least some history visualization tools.
-If the repository grows too large Git will automagically upgrade the format to use pack files which are not yet supported by this version of the engine.
+The loose object format bare repository created using this storage engine is compatible with the Git command line tools and at least some history visualization tools (such as `gitk`).
+If the repository grows too large Git may automagically upgrade the format to use pack files which are not yet supported by this version of the storage engine.